10x Genomics, Inc. (NASDAQ:TXG) Expected to Post Quarterly Sales of $130.78 Million

-On average, analysts expect that 10x Genomics will report full-year sales of $612.79 million for the current year, with estimates ranging from $609.37 million to $614.70 million.
-For the next fiscal year, analysts forecast that the company will post sales of $837.41 million, with estimates ranging from $827.30 million to $855.70 million.
-Zacks’ sales averages are a mean average based on a survey of research analysts that follow 10x Genomics.
+According to Zacks, analysts expect that 10x Genomics will report full year sales of $612.79 million for the current year, with estimates ranging from $609.37 million to $614.70 million.
+For the next fiscal year, analysts forecast that the business will post sales of $837.41 million, with estimates ranging from $827.30 million to $855.70 million.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that follow 10x Genomics.

-10x Genomics (NASDAQ:TXG – Get Rating) last posted its earnings results on Wednesday, May 4th.
-The company reported ($0.38) earnings per share for the quarter, missing the consensus estimate of ($0.31) by ($0.07).
-The business had revenue of $114.50 million during the quarter, compared to analysts’ expectations of $113.33 million.
+10x Genomics (NASDAQ:TXG – Get Rating) last released its earnings results on Wednesday, May 4th.
+The company reported ($0.38) EPS for the quarter, missing analysts’ consensus estimates of ($0.31) by ($0.07).
 10x Genomics had a negative return on equity of 11.13% and a negative net margin of 17.85%.
-10x Genomics’s revenue for the quarter was up 8.2% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.11) EPS.
+The business had revenue of $114.50 million for the quarter, compared to the consensus estimate of $113.33 million.
+During the same quarter in the previous year, the firm earned ($0.11) earnings per share.
+The company’s revenue for the quarter was up 8.2% on a year-over-year basis.

-In other news, insider Benjamin J. Hindson sold 360 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $78.59, for a total value of $28,292.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Bradford Crutchfield sold 17,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
+In related news, insider Bradford Crutchfield sold 17,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 15th.
 The stock was sold at an average price of $95.13, for a total transaction of $1,617,210.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Serge Saxonov sold 12,000 shares of the stock in a transaction on Tuesday, February 8th.
+The stock was sold at an average price of $89.90, for a total value of $1,078,800.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 30,199 shares of company stock valued at $2,790,248.
-Company insiders own 11.57% of the company’s stock.
+In the last ninety days, insiders sold 30,199 shares of company stock valued at $2,790,248.
+11.57% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Cambridge Investment Research Advisors Inc. increased its stake in shares of 10x Genomics by 5.9% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 1,410 shares of the company’s stock worth $205,000 after buying an additional 78 shares during the period.
-O Shaughnessy Asset Management LLC increased its position in 10x Genomics by 25.1% during the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 498 shares of the company’s stock valued at $73,000 after purchasing an additional 100 shares during the period.
-Utah Retirement Systems increased its position in 10x Genomics by 0.7% during the 3rd quarter.
-Utah Retirement Systems now owns 13,963 shares of the company’s stock valued at $2,033,000 after purchasing an additional 100 shares during the period.
-CIBC Asset Management Inc increased its position in 10x Genomics by 2.6% during the 4th quarter.
-CIBC Asset Management Inc now owns 4,530 shares of the company’s stock valued at $675,000 after purchasing an additional 114 shares during the period.
-Finally, Ropes Wealth Advisors LLC increased its position in 10x Genomics by 1.4% during the 4th quarter.
-Ropes Wealth Advisors LLC now owns 9,903 shares of the company’s stock valued at $1,475,000 after purchasing an additional 132 shares during the period.
-76.25% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in TXG.
+Wolff Wiese Magana LLC bought a new position in shares of 10x Genomics in the fourth quarter worth about $29,000.
+Covestor Ltd bought a new stake in 10x Genomics during the 4th quarter valued at approximately $32,000.
+National Bank of Canada FI bought a new stake in 10x Genomics in the 4th quarter worth approximately $43,000.
+CI Investments Inc. bought a new stake in 10x Genomics in the 3rd quarter worth approximately $51,000.
+Finally, Koshinski Asset Management Inc. bought a new stake in 10x Genomics in the 4th quarter worth approximately $55,000.
+76.25% of the stock is currently owned by hedge funds and other institutional investors.

 10x Genomics Company Profile (Get Rating)